Blog Archive

 2023-01-09

-Self Checkout Is An Utter Ripoff by Rev. J.T.
+Self Checkout Is An Utter Ripoff - Rev. J.T.
 Smith

 It does not matter whether it's at Walmart, Target, your local grocer, or your local convenience store.
 In every instance, self-checkout is a function of a corporation to literally slave your labour.